Starting in the Middle of the Month

-- Budget your Money: Give your existing dollars jobs by budgeting money to your categories.
+- Assign your Money: Give your existing dollars jobs by assigning money to your categories.
 If you've added a savings account, be sure to set that money aside in a savings category, so you don't assign it to expenses.
-Ask yourself, "What does this money need to do for me before I get paid again?", and stop when To be Budgeted reaches $0.
-When you get paid again, pick up budgeting right where you left off and continue funding your categories.
+Ask yourself, "What does this money need to do for me before I get paid again?", and stop when Ready to Assign reaches $0.
+When you get paid again, pick up right where you left off and continue funding your categories.

-I've Already Paid that Bill, Why Am I Being Asked to Budget More?
+I've Already Paid that Bill, Why Am I Being Asked to Assign More?

 If you're starting your new budget after paying that expense, this can be confusing or even frustrating.

 There are two ways to handle this situation:

 - Ignore the yellow on that category.
 I know, it feels wrong to ignore it, but remember, red means stop, yellow means "proceed with caution".
-You can begin budgeting for those goals when the month rolls over.
+You can begin assigning money for those targets when the month rolls over.

-- Instead of setting the goal this month, set up your goal in the next month by advancing to next month's budget and editing the target there, since you don’t need to assign money towards that expense this month.
-This will tell that goal to begin in the new month and the goal will be absent in your current month.
+- Instead of setting the target this month, set up your target amount in the next month by advancing to next month's budget and editing the target there, since you don’t need to assign money towards that expense this month.
+This will tell that target to begin in the new month and it will be absent in your current month.